-The unthinkable has happened again.
-Another child has taken her own life after merciless bullying on social media.
+The unthinkable just keeps happening, as more and more children take their own lives after merciless bullying on social media.
 What can any of us do to stop the horror?

 Perth schoolgirl Rochelle Pryor, 14, sent friends this message, shortly before her father found her unconscious in her bedroom on New Years Day: